How to deter burglars with smart home tech during your summer vacation

-Here are some of the best smart home devices to use to keep your property safe and deter burglars while on vacation:
+Here are some of the best smart home devices to use to keep your property safe and deter burglars - whether you're on vacation for a month, or at the store for an hour:

 Automated window blinds